Noel-leoN/MapExt/README.md

 Currently 4096x4096(more stable) or 8192x8192(test) 16bit grayscale terrain image (PNG or TIFF) are supported.(16384 not work currently)

+Caution ： It's needed to select initial starting tiles before you save map in Editor or it will crash when you loaded a saved map in Editor.
+Currently 4096x4096(more stable) or 8192x8192(test) 16bit grayscale terrain image (PNG or TIFF) are supported.(16384 not work currently)

 ## Compatibility
 The current solution is mainly to replace the burst job system that references mapsize, which may not be compatible with other mods.
 - Modifies: